EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ![[ConfidentialityCostraintsExample.png]]

-- Either names of Patients or their Cities should be released: $Patient \vee City$;
+- Either names of Patients or their Cities should be released: $Patient \vee City$ (alternative views);
-- either Birth dates and Cities of patients in association should be released or the SSN of patients should be released: $(Birth \wedge City) \vee SSN$;
+- either Birth dates and Cities of patients in association should be released or the SSN of patients should be released: $(Birth \wedge City) \vee SSN$ (visible associations and alternative views);
-- Illnesses and Doctors, as well as their association, should be released: $Illness \wedge Doctor$.
+- Illnesses and Doctors, as well as their association, should be released: $Illness \wedge Doctor$ (visible attributes).

 ----------------------------------------------------------------